htso/Robinhood_at_a_glance/README.md

 # Robinhood at a Glance

 This is a preamble to full scale modeling of the Robinhood popularity data using machine learning.
-Before I do that, I want to take a glance of the current market as seen in the Robinhood community.
-Here I use the dataset provided in [*robintrack*](https://robintrack.net), which has user holdings up till Jun 20, 2020.
+Before that, I want to take a glance of the current market as seen in the Robinhood community.
+Here I use the dataset provided in [*robintrack*](https://robintrack.net), which has the most up-to-date user holdings data.

 [Robinhood](https://robinhood.com) is a discount broker which charges zero commission for stock trading.
-It has gained almost a cult following in recent years, particularly among the millennials.
+It has gained wide following in recent years, particularly among the millennials.
 Unlike other brokers, it publishes aggregate data about what stocks its users own, and that is the *popularity data* I analyse here.

 For example, in the table below, it shows there are 904,254 stock accounts in Robinhood that owns shares in Ford.
-However, Robinhood does not publish the exact number of shares each account holds.
+Robinhood does not publish the exact number of shares each account holds.

 Since the dataset is quite large (3.3 Gb) and belongs to *robintrack*, I do not include it here.
 To run my scripts, you need to download it from his site -- see __Data Sources__ below.

 I plan to update every weekend with new *robintrack* data.
 So come back to see what's changed and what's new.

+## Popularity Data
+Robinhood's popularity data tells us the number of users who have a position on a stock.
+It's not, however, a net number, i.e. it is not the sum of long positions subtracted by the short positions.
+If two users one holds a long and the other has shorted the stock, the popularity would equal to 2.
+Therefore, one should not interpret a large popularity value as a reflection of the bullishness on its user base.

 ## Data Exploratory Analysis